 *representative image used

-In an all too familiar tale in Egypt, a romance between a Muslim and a Coptic Christian ended tragically late last year when the woman professed faith in Christ and was killed by family members.
+In an all too familiar tale in Egypt, a romance between a Muslim and a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian ended tragically late last year when the woman professed faith in Christ and was killed by family members.
 No charges have been filed in this “honor killing.”

 The events leading to Marwa’s tragic death began in 2013, when a romance blossomed between Marwa Mohamed, 26, and her Coptic neighbor, Karim Eid, 27, in the town of Tamia, southwest of Cairo.
 The Muslim woman, a divorced mother of two children, made repeated visits to the nearby Christian jeweler’s shop where Eid worked.
 “The frequent visits by Marwa to meet Karim at the shop gave reason for Karim’s employer to dismiss him,” explained George Fahmi, a relative of Eid.

 During the summer of 2013, the couple fled secretly to Alexandria.
 Marwa’s desperate family tried unsuccessfully to locate her.
 Unable to bear the shame of his daughter’s elopement with a Christian, Marwa’s father, together with her mother and siblings, left Tamia for Cairo, where he earned a meagre living as a concierge.
 According to Fahmi, Marwa had converted to Christianity and was living with Eid in Alexandria.

 On November 6 of last year, Eid took Marwa back to visit his family in Tamia.
 Though she was wearing Western clothes and had no headscarf, Sahar, Marwa’s daughter from her previous husband, recognized her mother.